MrZylr/MineScape-Addons-Client/README.md

 ## Updates

-The launcher checks GitHub for a `launcher_version` file and compares it to the built-in launcher version.
-If they do not match, it shows an update notification with a link to the launcher page.
+The launcher checks GitHub launcher updates

 Config data has its own `version` file.
 If the local config data version does not match GitHub, the launcher disables Play and asks you to run **Prepare Client** so the latest files can be downloaded.